 Once the onions have softened, add the diced carrots and celery to the pan and cook till the celery has started to soften.

-Now add the sliced mushrooms, salt, thyme, smoked paprika and pepper to the pan.
+Now add the sliced mushrooms, salt, thyme, mixed herbs, smoked paprika and pepper to the pan.
 Stir well to let the spices incorporate.
 Continue cooking till the mushrooms have fully softened.

 Add the vegetable broth to the pan.
 Stir to dissolve the flour and tomato paste that has coated the bottom of the pan.